Isvarya12/MCLplusplus_strengthening-backdoor-defenses-against-backdoor-poisoning-attacks/README.md

 ```bash
 $ python train_badnet.py
 ```
 This command will train the backdoored model and print clean accuracies and attack rate.
-You can also select the other backdoor triggers reported in the paper.
+You can also select the other backdoor triggers like Grid, Square etc as defined in the data_loader.py class.

-Please carefully read the `train_badnet.py` and `configs.py`, then change the parameters for your experiment.

 ## Acknowledgements
-Much of the code in this repository was adapted from code in **[this paper](https://github.com/bboylyg/NAD)** by Yige Li et al.
+Much of the code in this repository was adapted from code in **[this paper](https://github.com/Zhihao151/MCL/blob/master/main.py)** by Zhihao et al.

 ## Other source of backdoor attacks
 #### Attack